 It's not all bad that your extreme shyness may get you into some conversations.
 However, one problem is that some of these interactions have no potential to go anywhere.
 The people are only talking to you to be courteous or to ease their own anxiety, not because they truly want to get to know you.
 Maybe you're fine chatting to someone like that anyway, but maybe not.

 (Note: This point and the next are not trying to say every conversation you find yourself in when you're really shy is only because the other person is trying to make you feel better out of pity.
 However, it certainly can happen every now and then.)

 People may chat to you out of sympathy or politeness

 You're really shy and awkward.
 You try to start a conversation with someone at your book club.
-They don't think they have much in common with you, but can see you're nervous and doing your best, so they politely talk to you for a few minutes.
+They don't think they have much in common with you, but can see you're quite nervous and doing your best, so they politely talk to you for a few minutes.
 They even do their part to keep the conversation going when they sense you don't know what to say next.
-After talking a bit they pleasantly say they've got to go catch up with someone else.
+After talking a bit they pleasantly say they've got to go catch up with a friend.

 You're only a bit awkward.
 You try to start a conversation with someone at your book club.
 They don't think they have much in common with you.
 They also pick up on your semi-awkward vibe and aren't thrilled at the thought of having a halting, so-so conversation.
 They unenthusiastically reply to a question or two then turn away to speak to someone else.

 Like with the last point, these polite exchanges are sometimes dead in the water.
 You may feel like you're getting to know someone and potentially making a new friend, but they don't see it that way.

 People may befriend you for questionable reasons